Binomial convolutions for rational power series: Introduction

 We are concerned here with binomial convolutions of sequences with rational ordinary generating functions.
 Let us define an operation $\odot$ on formal power series in $x$ with coefficients in a field of characteristic $0$ by

 where $c_n = \sum_{k=0}^n \binom{n}{k} a_k b_{n-k}$.
 In other words, \eqref{e-oper} is equivalent to

 We call $A(x)\odot B(x)$ the \emph{binomial product} of $A(x)$ and $B(x)$.
+(This operation is sometimes called the \emph{Hurwitz product} \cite{abm, fliess} or \emph{shuffle product} \cite{bacher}.)
 It follows from the equivalence of \eqref{e-oper} and \eqref{e-gen} that $\odot$ is associative, with identity element 1, and that the inverse with respect to $\odot$ of $1/(1-\alpha x)$ is $1/(1+\alpha x)$.
 As we will see in Theorem \ref{t-rbc}, if $A(x)$ and $B(x)$ are rational, then so is $A(x)\odot B(x)$.
 We will discuss several methods for computing binomial products of rational power series and give examples.
-One of our main results (see Section \ref{s-result}) is a method for computing binomial products of rational power series efficiently, using resultants.

-In Section \ref{s-ex} we give several examples of applications of binomial convolution formulas proved by our method, involving Fibonacci, tribonacci, and Perrin numbers.
+In Section \ref{s-result} we describe a method for computing binomial products of rational power series efficiently, using resultants.
+In Section \ref{s-ex} we give several examples of binomial convolution formulas involving Fibonacci, tribonacci, and Perrin numbers.

-We also discuss, in Section \ref{s-Hadamard}, a similar method, using resultants, for computing Hadamard products of rational power series.
+We discuss in Section \ref{s-Hadamard} a similar method, using resultants, for computing Hadamard products of rational power series.
 Then in Section \ref{s-sym} we discuss a different method, using symmetric functions, for computing binomial products and Hadamard products of rational power series, and in Section \ref{s-pf} we discuss another method for binomial and Hadamard products, using partial fractions to compute constant terms of Laurent series.